-This child protection/safeguarding policy outlines how Gayton Junior School will safeguard and promote children's welfare to keep our learners safe from abuse, neglect, and exploitation.
+This child protection/safeguarding policy outlines how the school will safeguard and promote children's welfare to keep our learners safe from abuse, neglect, and exploitation.

-The policy applies to all adults, including volunteers, governors, supply staff and contractors working in or on behalf of the setting.
+The policy applies to all adults, including volunteers, governors/trustees, supply staff and contractors working in or on behalf of the setting.

-Safeguarding and promoting the welfare of children is defined as:
+As defined in Working Together to Safeguard Children (2023) safeguarding and promoting the welfare of children as:

-- Protecting children from maltreatment - Preventing the impairment of children's mental and physical health or development - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care, and - Taking action to enable all children to achieve the best outcomes
+- Providing help and support to meet the needs of children as soon as problems emerge - Protecting children from maltreatment, whether that is within or outside the home, including online - Preventing the impairment of children's mental and physical health or development - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care, and - Promoting the upbringing of children with their birth parents, or otherwise their family network1 through a kinship care arrangement, whenever possible and where this is in the best interests of the children - Taking action to enable all children to achieve the best outcomes in line with the outcomes set out in the Children's Social Care National Framework2